Returning Student | Move In & Move Out

 - Items left behind will be boxed by Residential Living at a rate of $100 per box.
 Boxing fees will be assessed to the resident’s Student Account.

-- Keys not returned to the RHO will be considered non-returned keys and subject to a $200 fee.
+- Keys not returned to the Harbin 104 Key Room will be considered non-returned keys and subject to a $200 fee.
 Fees will be assessed to the resident’s Student Account.

-- If you submitted a room change request for Spring 2020, your spring assignments will be available in early December through Hoya Housing.
-Please be aware that you will not be able to decline the room offered.
+- If you submitted a room change request for Spring 2024, your spring assignments will be available in early December 2023 through Hoya Housing.
+Be aware you are not able to decline the room offered.

-Move in carts are not available to be reserved in advance, but can be checked out from the RHOs for use.
+Move in carts are not available to be reserved in advance, but can be checked out from the Harbin 104 Key Room for use.

 Parking is not permitted near residential facilities during weekdays.
 Vehicles may be ticketed by the Office of Transportation Management.
 Vehicles should plan to park in the Southwest Garage.
 On weekend days, parking may be permitted near the residential facilities depending on what is occurring on campus.
 Vehicles should plan to park in a campus garage.
 If parked on the roads surrounding the buildings, someone should plan to remain with the vehicle who can move the vehicle if required.

-- Non-graduating students must vacate residence halls, apartments, townhouses, and the University hotel 24 hours after their last exam or by 12:00 PM (noon) on Sunday, May 10, 2020.
+- Non-graduating students must vacate 24 hours after their last exam or by 10:00 AM on Sunday, May 14, 2023, which ever comes first.

 Students who do not comply with regulations regarding the vacating of rooms will be subject to room occupancy and/or storage fees.
 Fees will be charged for belongings left with roommates.
 Those belongings will be moved out of the room and the student will assume full responsibility for any losses.